 Survey respondents singled out what is and is not covered by insurance as the most confusing aspect of health insurance — 38% said so.
 And 28% felt that choosing the right plan for your needs was the most confusing.

-Here's some good news for people selecting a new health insurance plan with the coronavirus in mind: The vast majority of health insurance plans include both testing and treatment for the coronavirus.
+Here's some good news for people selecting a new health insurance plan with the coronavirus in mind: The vast majority of health insurance plans include both testing and treatment for COVID-19.
 But for the 5.7 million people who have lost insurance and aren't eligible for subsidies, they're on the hook for the full premium amount going forward.

-In addition to these pain points, our survey also illuminated a troubling misconception about making changes to a health insurance plan once enrolled.
+In addition to these pain points, our survey illuminated a troubling misconception about making changes to a health insurance plan once enrolled.
 Just over half of respondents (53%) didn't know policyholders are only allowed to make changes once a year: 35% thought you could make changes at any time, and 18% didn't know.